Vueren/ResetCamera/README.md

 ## Change Log

+- **1.0.2.1**
+  - Updated for Patch 7.3
+  - Completely removed Pan and Tilt
+    - Past-me said that I originally kept it for backwards compatibility
+    - Worked fine for me in Dev, so clearly past-me was a liar and should be ashamed

 - **1.0.2.0**
   - Added the ability to save and reset to multiple directions at once
     - The default /rcsave and /rcreset retain their functionality thanks to the default unnamed saved direction